What is Financial Inclusion?

-When poor families have access to financial services, they have the opportunity to earn more, build their assets, and cushion themselves against external shocks.
+When poor families have access to financial services, they can earn more, build assets and cushion themselves against external shocks.

 1. Household income

 Financial services can improve lives by providing needed financing for business activities, which can increase household incomes.
-Financial services can help families to save, manage cash flows and reduce the need to sell their assets to in times of crisis.
+Financial services help families save, manage cash flows and reduce the need to sell assets in times of crisis.

 2. Build assets